 — Bruce Schneier (June 1, 2016)

 Onion services are services that are only accessible via the Tor network.

-This graph shows the number of unique .onion addresses in the network per day.
-These numbers are extrapolated from aggregated statistics on unique .onion addresses reported by single relays acting as onion-service directories, if at least 1% of relays reported these statistics.
+This graph shows the number of unique .onion addresses for version 2 onion services in the network per day.
+These numbers are extrapolated from aggregated statistics on unique version 2 .onion addresses reported by single relays acting as onion-service directories, if at least 1% of relays reported these statistics.
 For more details on the extrapolation algorithm, see this blog post and this technical report.